 Policy Options SA Objective Impact Mitigation required?
 Option 1 1.
 New homes in sustainable locations. ?- Housing will be required Designate the site for employment use.
 2. Standard of public open space, leisure and recreation facilities. / elsewhere and it is unlikely it will be in as sustainable location as this use.
 3. Steer to areas of lower flood risk. + one.
 4. Historic and significant buildings. / 5.
 Landscape value and open space.
 Biodiversity. / 6.
 Improve the local infrastructure. / 7.
-New and existing businesses/tourism enterprises. ?+ Commentary: such.
+New and existing businesses/tourism enterprises. ?+ Commentary: Whilst designating the site for employme such.
 It is noted that the industrial estate employment land.
-Therefore the continu Ist designating the site for employment uses would secure its future as a.
-It is noted that the industrial estate is not full and there is surplice aloyment land.
-Therefore the continuation of the site in its current use and not necessarily lead to a positive impact in terms of encouraging and porting new/existing businesses.
-Option 2 1.
+Therefore the continuwould not necessarily lead to a positive i supporting new/existing businesses. e is not fu lation of t ll and there is surplice he site in its current use Option 2 1.
 New homes in sustainable locations. + No negatives to mitigate.
 Designate the site for mixed employment / 2.
 Standard of public open space, leisure and recreation facilities. ?+ residential use.
 3. Steer to areas of lower flood risk. + 4.
 Historic and significant buildings. / 5.
 Landscape value and open space.
 Biodiversity. ?+ 6.
-Improve the local infrastructure. ?+ New and existing businesses/tourism enterprises. / Commentary: The provision of homes in this central location would be sustainable.
-In addition there is potential for an improvement to the standard and provision of open space.
+Improve the local infrastructure. ?+ 7.
+New and existing businesses/tourism enterprises. / Commentary: The provision of homes in this central location would be sustainable.
+In addition there is potential for an improvement to the standard and provisio of open space.
 Transport infrastructure may be improved, especially if additional pedestrian routes can be established.
 The impact on businesses has been considered thoroughly and the conclusion is that despite a reduction in employment floorpsace, new floorspace could be provided that would be of a better quality and up to today's standard.
 These two factors were considered to weigh each other out and a neutral impact was recorded.